msampathkumar/datadriven/Project Submission.md

 NOTE:
     Marked with double hashes are the selected values for coverage

-In the Ipython Notebook, we have created a generic application helper script to do this and Ipython Widget for understand these.
+In the Ipython Notebook, we have created a generic helper script to do this and Ipython Widget for experimentations.

-For futher references say, lets call this new formatted/transformed data as (Pre-)Processed Data.
+For further references say, lets call this new formatted/transformed data as (Pre-)Processed Data.
 At this stage we are having 43 features.

 ## Feature Selection